SyncfusionExamples/Creating-a-Layered-Column-Chart-Using-.NET-MAUI-Toolkit-Charts/README.md

-# Creating-a-Layered-Column-Chart-Using-.NET-MAUI-Toolkit-Charts
+# Creating a Layered Column Chart Using .NET MAUI Toolkit Charts to Visualize European Accommodation Trends in 2024

-Discover how to build a layered column chart using the .NET MAUI Toolkit to visualize real-world survey data from the European accommodation sector.
-This project demonstrates how to represent various operational challenges across countries using multiple layers in a column chart with rich customization features.
+This sample delves into building a Layered Column Chart using the Syncfusion **.NET MAUI Toolkit Charts** to visualize real-world data from the European accommodation sector.

+## Layered Column Chart
+* A Layered Column Chart is a variation of the traditional column chart where multiple series are stacked with varying widths, creating a layered visual effect.
+* Unlike side-by-side columns, layered columns overlap slightly, allowing multiple metrics to be compared within the same category without consuming extra horizontal space.

+This visualization is grounded in the findings of the **2024 European Accommodation Barometer**, a comprehensive survey conducted by Statista in collaboration with Booking.com.
+The report captures the evolving sentiment and operational challenges faced by hoteliers across Europe in the wake of the post-pandemic travel surge.

+Take a look at the final output of the layered column chart, fully customized to visualize the real world data more effectively.
+[Add image]

+## Troubleshooting

+### Path Too Long Exception

+If you are facing a "Path too long" exception when building this example project, close Visual Studio and rename the repository to a shorter name before building the project.

+For a step-by-step guide, refer to the article [Creating a Layered Column Chart Using .NET MAUI Toolkit Charts to Visualize European Accommodation Trends in 2024]().